A Janick Fellowship project undertaken by Kara M. Swenson and WCSU Archives staff - Fall 2016

 One of the first things I saw when undertaking the Janick Fellowship was a U.S. Geological Survey map showing stonewalls, elevation levels, properties and old connecting roadways.
 CL&P utilized this map to outline those properties it needed to buy to construct the Lake; could we go out on the Lake with a GoPro camera to capture images of the stone walls or the old connecting roadways?
 Could we find out more about who profited from land speculation around Candlewood?
 Could we interview other WestConn faculty about anthropological, ecological and socio-political aspects to the Lake's story?

 We could... though, we found that we had to scale back some of our expectations because of time constraints.

 This exhibit is the story of the creation of Connecticut's Candlewood Lake, and also the story of my and the WCSU Archive's research.

 First, we were able to look at items that related to my research question for Dr. Rossi's class.
 Very quickly, we found materials to help that research.
-The WCSU Archives has a 1850s Danbury map showing the Great Plain area; we were able to establish that my house had belonged to a John Abbott based on that map.
-With the Abbott name, at the Danbury City Clerk's office we were able to find record of Abbott's first purchase of the land.
+The WCSU Archives has an 1850s Danbury map showing the Great Plain area; we were able to establish that my house had belonged to a John Abbott based on that map.
+With the Abbott name, at the Danbury City Clerk's office, we were able to find record of Abbott's first purchase of the land.